iamaanahmad/alpenglow-verifier/docs/results_interpretation_guide.md

 - Statistical validation with high confidence

 **Interpretation**:
-- Protocol is formally correct and ready for hackathon submission
+- Protocol is formally correct and ready for production deployment
-- Meets all award criteria for formal verification
+- Meets all quality criteria for formal verification
 - Demonstrates technical excellence and mathematical rigor

 ##### ⚠️ MOSTLY READY